-In previous write-ups by Selenium expert Dave Haeffner (published here, on the Applitools blog), he covered the basics of automated visual testing and how to execute it.
+In previous write-ups by Selenium expert Dave Haeffner (published here, on the Applitools blog), he covered the basics of automated visual UI testing and how to execute it.
 Following those posts, many of our readers requested more in-depth information on how automated visual testing fits into existing automated testing practices.

 Some of the questions received were: Do you need to write and maintain a separate set of tests?
 What about your existing Selenium tests?
 What do you do if there isn’t a sufficient library for the programming language you’re currently using?